Thursday, November 4, 2010

 When I went to Brush High School and observed a ninth grade math class.

-9. Please discuss what are, for you, the some significant issues or concerns
+9. Please discuss what are, for you, the some significant issues or concerns facing the field of education right now.

 Job availability after graduation.